Florida Megan's Law

 Getting its name from Megan Kanka, Megan's Law was enacted into federal law in 1995.
 Megans Law requires that every state

-develop a procedure for notifying the public when a sexual offender is moves into their community.
+put a method in place for alerting the public when a sexual offender is moves into their community.

-Megan was just seven years old when a previously convicted sex offender that lived accross the street from her family, abducted,
+Megan was just seven years old when a repeat sex offender that was living accross the street from her family, abducted,

 rapped, and murdered her.
-It was agreed that if her family or other community members had been alerted that a previous
+It was determined that if her family or other residents in the communtiy had known that a repeated

-sexual offender was housed in their community, this assult could've been avoided.
+sexual offender was residing in their neighborhood, this heinous act would've been prevented.
 On that train of thought, the U.S. Congress

-Ever since the law was put into effect, Florida has gone out of its way to protect its offering the most up to date information
+Ever since the law was passed, Florida has made it a point to protect its supplying the most up to date information

 relevant to previous sex offenders and their whereabouts.
-The bill has proven that though sexual assaults are still a
+The legislation has shown that though sex crimes are still a

-occuring in the United States, offenses committed by past offenders are on a decline.
+problem in this country, acts committed by previous offenders are on a decline.

-The information accesible through the passing of Megan's Law has proven to be a signifcant advantage in keeping one's family
+The data accesible through the enactment of Megan's Law has proven to be a critical asset in keeping one's family

-guarded from the threat of sexual misconduct.
-Getting updated on information that is pertinent to you an your household is a must. floridasexoffenderlist.org is
+shielded from the risk of sexual misconduct.
+Getting up to date on information that is relevant to you an your family is imperative. floridasexoffenderlist.org is

-devoted to assuring that can gain acces to accurate information in a timely fashion.
+devoted to making sure that the public accurate data in a timely manner.
 Our database includes

-the entire United States and can be search by State, County, City, or Zip Code.
-Simply insert your area into the search box, and access the inforamtion you need in seconds!
+the entire Country and can be search by State, County, City, or Zip Code.
+Just insert your area into the search box, and receive the inforamtion you need immediately!

 Make your FREE search now, and find out how many of Florida's Offenders are living close to your own home.